 time.step the prediction time interval (h)

-The function first invokes an automated data processing stage where the following occurs: 1) data type (Argos Least-Squares, Argos Kalman Filter/Smoother, GPS, or General (e.g., processed light-level geolocations, acoustic telemetry, coded VHF telemetry) is determined; 2) date-times are converted to POSIXt format, chronological order is ensured, and duplicate date-time records are removed; 3) observations occurring less than min.dt seconds after a prior observation are removed (default: 60 s); 4) a speed filter [sda from the trip R package; Sumner et al. (2009)] is used to identify potential extreme locations to be ignored by the SSM; 5) locations are projected from spherical lon,lat coordinates to global Mercator x,y coordinates in km.
+The function first invokes an automated data processing stage where the following occurs: 1) data type (Argos Least-Squares, Argos Kalman Filter/Smoother, GPS, or General is determined; 2) date-times are converted to POSIXt format, chronological order is ensured, and duplicate date-time records are removed; 3) observations occurring less than min.dt seconds after a prior observation are removed (default: 60 s); 4) a speed filter [sda from the trip R package; Sumner et al. (2009)] is used to identify potential extreme locations to be ignored by the SSM; 5) locations are projected from spherical lon,lat coordinates to global Mercator x,y coordinates in km.

 The function then fits a state-space model to the processed data, where the process model (one of rw, crw, or mp) is specified by the user via the model argument, and the measurement model(s) are selected automatically.
-The model is fit by numerical optimization of the likelihood using either of the standard R optimizers, optim or nlminb.
+The model is fit by numerical optimization of the likelihood using either optim or nlminb.
 The R package TMB, Template Model Builder (Kristensen et al., 2016), is used to compute the gradient function in C++ via reverse-mode auto-differentiation and the Laplace Approximation is used to integrate out the latent states (random effects).
-Fits to a single versus multiple individuals are handled automatically, with sequential SSM fits occurring in the latter case.
+Fits to one versus multiple individuals are handled automatically, with sequential SSM fits occurring in the latter case.
 No hierarchical or pooled estimation among individuals is currently available.

 fit_ssm returns a ssm_df fit object (a nested data frame with class ssm_df).
 The outer data frame lists the individual id(s), basic convergence information and a list with class ssm.
-This list contains dense information on the estimated parameters and states, predictions, processed data, optimizer results, and other diagnostic and contextual information.
+This list contains fairly dense information on the estimated parameters and states, predictions, processed data, optimizer results, and other diagnostic and contextual information.

 Users can extract a simple data frame of SSM fitted (location estimates corresponding to the observation times) or predicted values (locations predicted at regular time.step intervals) using the grab function.
-Parameter estimates, AIC and other model fit information can be viewed in tabular form using the summary function.
+Parameter estimates, AIC and other model fit information can be viewed in tabular form using summary.

 2.3 | Behavioural estimation - fit_ssm, fit_mpm

-Move persistence, an index of along-track movement behaviour, can be estimated as a continuous-valued (0 - 1), time-varying latent variable that represents changes in movement pattern based on autocorrelation in speed and direction Jonsen et al. (2019).
+Move persistence, an index of the consistency of along-track movements based on autocorrelation in speed and direction, can be estimated as a continuous (0 - 1), time-varying latent variable that represents changes in movement behaviour (Jonsen et al., 2019).
 There are two approaches in foieGras for estimating move persistence.
-The first is to use fit_ssm with model = 'mp', which fits a continuous-time move persistence model in state-space form and thereby simultaneously estimates true locations and move persistence from the error-prone telemetry data.
-This approach is most appropriate for fitting to irregularly-timed and error-prone Argos data as both aspects are taken into account explicitly.
-The second is to use fit_mpm, which can take as input either location data or SSM-estimated locations from an ssm_df fit object.
-This approach is generally more appropriate when the data have minimal measurement error (e.g., GPS locations), or when time-regularization is desired.
+The first is to use fit_ssm with model = 'mp', which fits a continuous-time move persistence model in state-space form, simultaneously estimating true locations and move persistence from error-prone telemetry data.
+This approach is most appropriate for fitting to irregularly-timed and error-prone Argos data as both components are taken into account explicitly.
+The second is to pass either location data with minimal error (e.g. GPS locations), or SSM-estimated regular locations from an ssm_df fit object to fit_mpm.
 We illustrate both approaches in Application 3.2.